Start9Labs/documentation/site/source/developer-docs/specification/config-spec.rst

 This type describes a necessary dependency.
 Multiple variants can be expressed to enable the user the option to connect to another service (internal dependency) or outside source (external dependency).

 For example, the Bitcoin Proxy service is united with an instance of Bitcoin.
 Three variants are defined: internal, external, and a quick connect.
-In this case, internal refers to the Bitcoin Core instance running on embassyOS, and defines the RPC credentials necessary for connecting; external refers to a Bitcoin Core node running on a different device, and defines the RPC credentials necessary for connecting; quick connect refers to yet another method of connecting to a Bitcoin Core node, optimized for convenience.
+In this case, internal refers to the Bitcoin Core instance running on StartOS, and defines the RPC credentials necessary for connecting; external refers to a Bitcoin Core node running on a different device, and defines the RPC credentials necessary for connecting; quick connect refers to yet another method of connecting to a Bitcoin Core node, optimized for convenience.

 Default is required and corresponds to one of the variants.